dkovacs24/ReviOS_faq/docs/related.md

 *Update:*

-In ReviOS 11 22.07 and above this problem is resolved.
+In ReviOS 22.07 (Windows 10 and 11) and above this problem is resolved.
 Even if you do not set a password at installation, and evade setting a PIN code when logging into your Microsoft account, at the login screen a window will pop up, and after logging in again with your MS account, you have to set a PIN code.

-The PIN code forcing can be disabled in `Settings` -> `Accounts` -> `Sign-in options` with `For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device (Recommended)`.
+The PIN code forcing can be disabled in `Settings` -> `Accounts` -> `Sign-in options` with `For improved security, only allow Windows Hello sign-in for Microsoft accounts on this device (Recommended)` after loggin in with your MS account and setting a PIN code.
+Then you can delete the PIN code, if you want to.

 *Previously:*